ConduitIO/conduit-connector-protocol/README.md

 It also contains a thin Go layer that hides the gRPC implementation details without adding any functionality on top.

-This repository is the only connection point between Conduit and a connector connector.
+This repository is the only connection point between Conduit and a connector.

 ## Implementing a connector in Go